wintercms/docs/cms-themes.md

     {% partial "blog/category-list" %}

-> **Note:** The template paths are always absolute.
+> **NOTE:** The template paths are always absolute.
 If, in a partial, you render another partial from the same subdirectory, you still need to specify the subdirectory's name.

 <a name="template-structure"></a>
 ## Template structure